Alaska School Activities Association

-The Alaska School Activities Association (ASAA) is the regulating body for high school interscholastic activities in Alaska and is Alaska's member to the National Federation of State High School Associations.
+The Alaska School Activities Association (ASAA) is the regulating body for high school interscholastic activities in the U.S. state of Alaska and is Alaska's member to the National Federation of State High School Associations.

 History

 The Alaska High School Activities Association was founded in 1957 by the territorial board of education, when the need arose for a regulating body in local and regional basketball tournaments.
 By 1973, separate regions were formed for basketball competition.
 By 1987, ASAA became fully independent from state government control or oversight.
 Currently, ASAA serves as the organizing body for over 190 schools, with a combined enrollment of over 35,000 students.
-The current executive director is Billy Strickland.
+Billy Strickland has been the Executive Director since July, 2014.

 The organization is headquartered in the "U-Med District" of Anchorage.

-ASAA classifications
+Classifications

 March Madness - boys and girls basketball tournament

 ASAA's March Madness state basketball tournament is one of the largest yearly prep sports events in Alaska, mainly because of basketball's unrivaled popularity in rural and urban areas alike.
 The tournament showcases the eight best teams (selected by region-wide divisional tournaments) from 1A, 2A, 3A, and 4A classifications in standard, separate, two tiered brackets that accommodate 5th place, 3rd place, and championship games.

 The tournament, hence the name, takes place usually during the last half of the month of March, and has, at times in the past, taken place during the Anchorage School District’s spring break.

 During this event, thousands of people from all over the state of Alaska pour into Anchorage to cheer their respective local teams on, or to simply take in the basketball action.
 Previously, before the 2006 basketball season, the frenzied tournament action spanned across as many as three different venues in Anchorage over the course of four days with games played from as early as 8 a.m.
 AKST to late into the evening (sometimes with the final game of the day ending after midnight).
 However, beginning with the 2006 season and beyond, the tournament format was altered to accommodate week-long, early Monday through late Saturday play with the majority of games at all classifications played at Sullivan Arena.
 Sullivan Arena, primarily a hockey venue, was reconfigured to contain two full-sized basketball courts for the tournament week.
 Beginning in 2015, the tournament was moved into the Alaska Airlines Center, which is located on the campus of the University of Alaska, Anchorage.